 This is a reef found in the Somosomo Strait.
 It is between the Fijian islands of Vanua Levu and Taveuni.
 It is a well-known dive site in the South Pacific.
 Scuba diving is popular at the Great White Wall.
 It gets its name from the white corals that live in areas at depths ranging from 15 to 65 meters.

 The Red Sea Coral Reef is located between two of the world's hottest and driest deserts: the Sahara and the Arabian.
 This 1,200-mile-long reef, which is over 5,000 years old.
 This coral reef is notable for its strength and adaptability.
 Despite rising sea temperatures faster than the global average, there have been no mass bleaching events in the northern Red Sea.

 It is located in the South Pacific on the island of New Caledonia.
 It is the world's longest continuous barrier reef and the third-largest after the Great Barrier Reef of Australia and the Mesoamerican Barrier Reef.
 It is home to the third-largest population of endangered dugongs and an important nesting site for green sea turtles.

 Coral reefs are more than just attractive dive spots but also home to healthy ecosystems of aquatic life.
 Unfortunately, coral reefs are hard to recreate or revive when they die off because of changes in the water since corals are very sensitive to temperature changes.

 By supporting us here at ATOLEA, you are joining us in our mission to contribute to the wellness and preservation of the Ocean and marine life.
-So check out our wide selections of beautiful Ocean-inspired jewelry now and start wearing your accessories with meaning and cause!
+So check out our wide selections of beautiful Beach-inspired jewelry now and start wearing your accessories with meaning and cause!